Nokia: 2010–2014

-The company posted a large loss for the second quarter of 2011 – only their second quarterly loss in 19 years.
+The company posted a large loss for the second quarter of 2011 – only its second quarterly loss in 19 years.
 Nokia's first Windows Phone flagship was the Lumia 800, which arrived in November 2011.
 Falling sales in 2011, which were not being improved significantly with the Lumia line in 2012, led to consecutive quarters of huge losses.
 By mid-2012 the company's stock price fell below $2.
 CEO Elop announced cost-cutting measures in June by shedding 10,000 employees by the end of the year and the closure of the Salo manufacturing plant.
 The Finnish prime minister also announced that the government wouldn't subsidize the company from an emergency state fund.
 Around this time, Nokia started a new project codenamed "Meltemi", a platform for low-end smartphones.
 With the Microsoft alliance and under Elop's management, Nokia also had a renewed focus on the North American market where Nokia phones were, in stark contrast to the rest of the world, almost irrelevant for many years.
 This strategy began in January 2012 with the introduction of the Nokia Lumia 900 smartphone in partnership with U.S. carrier AT&T.

-In March 2011, Nokia introduced a new corporate typeface called "Pure".
+In March 2011, Nokia introduced a new corporate typeface called "Nokia Pure".
 On 1 August 2011, Nokia announced that it would adopt a new three-digit naming system for mobile phone products and stop using letters, effectively ending the Nseries, Eseries, and short-lived Cseries.
 That same day, the Nokia 500 was introduced with the new system.
 Nokia last used three-digit names on analogue phones in the 1990s.

 When the Lumia 920 was announced in September 2012, it was seen by the press as the first high-end Windows Phone that could challenge rivals due to its advanced feature set.
 Elop said that the positive reaction to it had created a sense of hope and optimism in the company.
 The company was also making gains in developing countries with its Asha series, which were selling strongly.
 Although Nokia's smartphone sales and market share greatly increased throughout 2013, including in the North American market, it was still not enough to avoid financial losses.
 Ollila stepped down as chairman on 4 May 2012 and was replaced by Risto Siilasmaa.